rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Site

-Get a site by ID
+This action is used to get a site by ID

 ##### Input